 Film, Fun, and Community!

-A free-to-attend festival that highlights the best of independent film in a place that strives to tell the stories that connect us all—this is Longleaf, where we believe that making films is making history.
-Our weekend festival screens films that demonstrate a Tar Heel State connection, through the people involved in making them, their filming location, or through their subject.
+A free-to-attend festival that highlighted the best of independent film in a place that strives to tell the stories that connect us all—this was Longleaf, where we always believed that making films is making history.
+From 2015 through 2024, our weekend festival screened films that demonstrated a Tar Heel State connection, through the people involved in making them, their filming location, or through their subject.

-Longleaf Film Festival is sponsored and administered by the North Carolina Museum of History.
+Longleaf Film Festival was sponsored and administered by the North Carolina Museum of History.

 The folks who make Longleaf happen are employees of the North Carolina Museum of History—members of the museum’s interpretation staff with support from, well, just about everyone over the last 12 years: people from design, marketing, graphics and editorial, administration, collections and curation, the museum shop, and security—and volunteers.
 But our main work concerns finding ways to present history through exhibits, online materials, tours, and other access points so its message is comprehensive, relatable, tangible, and engaging.